Working with farmers

 We take the food that everyone throws away and use natural processes to turn it into green energy and create nutrients that can be returned to the land.

 At Biogen there’s no such thing as ‘waste’.
 We use the natural process of anaerobic digestion (AD) to firstly turn the food that’s collected from households, supermarkets, restaurants and manufacturers into green energy that can be fed into the national grid.

 What’s left from the process is a liquid digestate rich in nitrogen, potash, phosphate and other trace elements that can be stored on site until spreading time and returned to the land as a nutrient rich biofertiliser.

 We call this The Closed Loop – what starts on the farm is returned to the farm.
 And the whole process can begin again.

-The agronomic benefits of biofertiliser from the AD process are widely recognised as the nutrients in a form that enable them to be readily taken up by a crop.
-Using biofertiliser also reduces the reliance on chemical fertilisers so it’s better for the environment.
+The agronomic benefits of liquid digestate from the AD process are widely recognised as the nutrients are in a form that enable them to be readily taken up by a crop.
+Using biofertiliser also reduces the reliance on chemical fertilisers, so digestate is all-round better for the environment.

 We work to – and have even helped to develop – the following BSI Standard: